History of Sun City AZ

 Boswell Banner Hospital and its parent, Sun Health, maintain one of largest volunteer forces in the nation to help with day-to-day operations, saving the health care institution millions of dollars each year.

-As the community celebrates its 50th birthday, Sun City AZ, with its reputation and charm, remains a desirable place to live for active adults and empty-nesters.
-In recent years, Sun City has begun welcoming its third generation of residents seeking an active lifestyle in their later years.
+After more than 50 years, Sun City, Arizona remains a very desirable place.
+In recent years, Sun City, Arizona has begun welcoming its third generation of people seeking an active lifestyle.
 The Baby Boomer generation, who began reaching retirement age this decade, is set to redefine the traditional retirement years.
-The incredible economic development and growth of the Phoenix metropolitan area has created jobs and opportunities that draw still-working Baby Boomers to the area.
+The incredible economic development and growth of the metropolitan area has created jobs and opportunities that draw still-working Baby Boomers to the area.
 And Sun City, Arizona allows them to live the active adult lifestyle they long for, just as it did all those years ago.

-Sun and fun may have been the initial attraction to Sun City AZ many years ago, but the strength of Sun City’s residents and their enduring ability to take care of one another may be the key to the community’s continued success—and the primary difference between it and all those since that have tried to imitate Del Webb’s vision.
+While sun and fun may have been the initial attraction to Sun City AZ many years ago, the strength of Sun City’s residents and their enduring ability to take care of one another may be the key to the community’s continued success—and the primary difference between it and all those since that have tried to imitate Del Webb’s vision.